-- EPS food ware comprises 6% of the trash discharged from stormwater conveyances, based on the Regional Trash Generation Study conducted by BASMAA; - 2) 80% of EPS food ware distributed by food vendors or sold via stores in the City of San Bruno is affected by the implementation of the ordinance; and - 3) There is now 95% less EPS food ware being distributed, sold and/or observed in the environment, based on assessments conducted by the City of Palo Alto and City of Los Altos.
+- of San Bruno is affected by the implementation of the ordinance; and - 3) There is now 95% less EPS food ware being distributed, sold and/or observed in the environment, based on assessments conducted by the City of Palo Alto and City of Los Altos.

 Results of assessments that are representative of the City of San Bruno, but were conducted by the cities of Los Altos and Palo Alto, indicate that City's ordinance is effective in reducing EPS food ware in stormwater discharges.
 This conclusion is based on the following assessment result - an average of 95% of businesses affected by the ordinance are no longer distributing EPS food ware post-ordinance.
-Based on these results, the estimated
+Based on these results, the estimated average reduction of EPS food ware in stormwater discharges is 90%.
+Assuming EPS food ware is 6% of the trash observed in stormwater discharges, the City of San Bruno concludes that there has been a 5% (i.e., 6% x 90%) reduction in trash in stormwater discharaes as a result of the ordinance.